 First, there’s the internal policy that governs how you and your team behaves.
 It’s important that everyone who handles customer purchases and accounts understands the policy and follows it closely.

-Your policy will vary depending on the nature of your products/services and your business model, but generally you should include these details:
+Your policy will vary depending on the nature of your products or services and your business model, but generally you should include these details:

 - What can be refunded, returned, or exchanged.

-- Which products/services are final sale (non-refundable for any reason).
+- Which products or services are final sale (non-refundable for any reason).

 - The window of time they have to make a request.